Economics and IRS Approved NMTC Leverage Structure

 A Tax Credit Purchaser is typically a financial institution or a large corporation.

-The Tax Credit Purchaser does not receive any direct or indirect ownership interest in the Borrower or any of its affiliates.
+The Tax Credit Purchaser does not receive any direct or indirect ownership interest in the borrower or any of its affiliates.

-The CDE then provides the Forgive Loan to the Borrower.
+The CDE then provides the Forgive Loan to the borrower.

 The Tax Credit Purchaser “purchases” the NMTCs based on: (a) current market pricing; (b) desirability of participating in the particular NMTC Financing; and (c) whether or not other Tax Credit Purchasers are competing to participate in the particular NMTC Financing.

-Therefore, it is critical that Borrowers generate as much interest among Tax Credit Purchasers as possible in order to obtain the best pricing for the NMTCs, which directly increases the subsidy dollar for dollar provided by the Forgiven Loan to the Borrower.
+Therefore, it is critical that borrowers generate as much interest among Tax Credit Purchasers as possible in order to obtain the best pricing for the NMTCs, which directly increases the subsidy dollar for dollar provided by the Forgiven Loan to the Borrower.

 We identify, profile and solicit Tax Credit Purchasers (for best pricing and terms) based on current and projected demand for each particular of Borrower and geographic location.